-Sandra Bourke joined the National Security College in February 2018, on secondment from the Australian Criminal Intelligence Commission (ACIC), as a Manager in the Executive and Professional Development team.
+Sandra Bourke joined the National Security College in February 2018, on secondment the Home Affairs portfolio, as a Manager in the Executive and Professional Development team.
 Her career focus has been on intelligence, criminology and defence, in particular delivering and managing technology as an enabling capability for national security.

 Sandra’s career commenced in 1990 as a serving AFP Detective before moving into intelligence management positions at the former National Crime Authority and at the NSW Police.
 Between 1996 and 1998, Sandra also taught theoretical criminology part time at the University of Western Sydney (undergrad).

 In 2004, Sandra helped establish and manage the first NSW Police Project Management Office.
 A highlight project was the establishment of the State Crime Command.
 This role led to broader PM experience in the private sector with a focus on technology.
 This included operational management at the Centre for Policing, Intelligence and Counter Terrorism at Macquarie University (under Access MQ).
 Sandra is accredited as a Portfolio, Programme and Projects Office (P3O) Manager and as an Agile Scrum Master.

 Crawford School of Public Policy

 J.G.
 Crawford Building No. 132